 In order to participate in the program, contact the Highway Patrol Unit at 847.549.5200.

-Volunteer Senior Advocates
+Keeping Seniors Secure and Volunteer Senior Advocates

 The Sheriff’s Office established the Senior Advocacy Program in 1995 to more adequately address the needs of elderly persons within our community.
 A liaison officer from the Community Service Team along with a representative from Lake County Crimestoppers meets with this group on a monthly basis.
 Together the group works on methods to enhance the delivery of law enforcement and human services to the seniors of Lake County, by providing education and information to our senior volunteers.